imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 > -There are three kinds of lists in HTML.
 Unordered lists, ordered lists, and definition lists.
 -Each list item needs to be wrapped in an `<li>` element which stands for list item.
 -to go along with any 3 kinds of lists , we need to wrap the entire group of items in an element that will mark the beginning and end of the whole list.
--HTML or browser doesn't care about any additional indentation in front of list items.
+-HTML or browser doesn't care about any additional indentation in front of list items. it means , This indenting does not have any effect on what shows up on the web page.
 > Unordered list `<ul>`|Ordered lists `<ol>`|Definition list `<dl>`
 > -|-|-
 > ![](https://user-images.githubusercontent.com/64577273/145017232-83998ced-59a5-4b96-a23b-67fa639f737a.jpg)|![](https://user-images.githubusercontent.com/64577273/145017239-216db8e1-2086-4bc5-91b7-6d6736005c70.jpg)|![](https://user-images.githubusercontent.com/64577273/145017242-bbed4537-9243-4c4d-9a33-5759a4acd116.jpg)
 > We use `<ul>` to convey meaning and then use CSS to totally alter how it looks.|Like said before , CSS can be used to restyle lists to look very different from the default styling.|List of definition terms `<dt>` and definition descriptions `<dd>` of each term
 > We can leave the content in a list shaped layout or we can lay it out however we want.|We can leave the content in a list shaped layout or we can lay it out however we want.|
 > ![](https://user-images.githubusercontent.com/64577273/144982019-4dc43ead-b7b2-4cfc-ae5d-c2a7fb78ed40.jpg)|![](https://user-images.githubusercontent.com/64577273/144982027-ffe8927d-765d-4d5f-b404-488c15641f0b.jpg)|![](https://user-images.githubusercontent.com/64577273/144982036-acd91f81-b890-4293-a161-1c341f17a951.jpg)
+> [These first six examples are all unordered lists](https://codepen.io/jensimmons/pen/eYOyoJO?editors=1000)|rest 4 other examples of prior link are all ordered lists.|-

 > -HTML can mark the end and beginning of the whole list: unordered list , ordered lists and definition lists

+definition-description , a statement that explains the meaning of a word or phrase

 teaser-an article, advertisement, short film, etc. that gives a small amount of information about a subject, product, etc. in order to make people interested in seeing or hearing more about it later.